mtellenbach/techradar/README.md

 ```

 ## Start up
+### Using Docker
+1. Open the terminal and run `docker-compose up`
+2. Open http://localhost to see the Angular frontend

+**Keep in mind that changes won't reload while developing.
+Use the following methods instead:**

 ### Backend
 1. Open the terminal and change the directory to `backend`
 2. Run `npm i` to install all required Node.js-Packages